 4. Embrace patterned and colored pieces of clothing

 Kids can be messy and sticky, so whenever you’re about to have a busy time ahead with your precious little ones, try to wear patterned clothing.
 These hide creases in clothing, as well as stains (in case your kid decides to wipe the messy ice cream in his face to your blouse).
-Choose floral, geometric and striped patterned shirts, pants, skirts and shorts – not only do they conceal accidents better than plain colored pieces – they also make you look more stylish.
+Choose floral, geometric and striped patterned shirts, pants, skirts, and shorts – not only do they conceal accidents better than plain colored pieces – but they also make you look more stylish.
 Avoid whites or lighter colored outfits and save them for child-free or less busy events.

 5. Simplify your makeup

 As a mom, getting ready in the morning requires a less time-consuming ritual.
 Eliminate steps wherever possible without compromising your look.
-Buy products that go double-duty, so there would be less picking up and storing away of makeup products.
+Buy products that do double-duty, so there would be less picking up and storing away of makeup products.
 Go for a lip-and-cheek stain that can be easily smeared on the lips and face.
 Use color pencils that can add color to your eyes and cheeks.
 Put on a cream-to-powder foundation.
 Get a tinted moisturizer to add color to your face while moisturizing it and protecting it from the sun.
-These kind of makeup products will help you get ready in lesser time.
+This kind of makeup products will help you get ready in lesser time.